AlphaVantageSupport/stock_visualization_in_python_django/README.md

     db.sqlite3 #you should see this after running the database migration commands
 ```

 The `db.sqlite3` file indicates that we have registered our `StockData` model in the local SQLite database.
-As its name suggests, SQLite is a lightweight SQL database frequently used for developing web applications (especially in local test environment).
+As its name suggests, SQLite is a lightweight SQL database frequently used for web development (especially in local test environment).
 SQLite is automatically included in Django/Python, so there is no need to install it separately :-)

 At this stage, there are only two major steps left:
 - Set up the homepage file (home.html) so that we can visualize stock prices and moving averagas of a given stock